Adroiti/docs-for-code-review-tools/Bandit-B313.md

-Pattern: Use of insecure `xml.etree.ElementTree` module
+Pattern: Use of insecure `xml.etree.cElementTree` module

 Issue: -